530

 36

-Giorgio La Pira, TOSD was an Italian Catholic politician who served as the Mayor of Florence.
-He also served as a deputy for Christian Democracy and participated in the assembly that wrote the...
+Giorgio La Pira, TOSD was an Italian Catholic politician who served as the mayor of Florence.
+He also served as a deputy for Christian Democracy (DC), the ruling party of post-war Italy, and...

 34